jbarus/BasketSplitter/README.md

 ```

 * Way it works:<br>
 Underlying algorithm is pretty straightforward.
-Firstly, it fetches products from config file and then counts
+Firstly, it fetches products from config file and then
 puts all methods of transport in HashMap in such a way:

 | Key                    | Value                            |